e-sensing/sitsbook/docs/04-datacubes.md

 <div class="figure" style="text-align: center">
 <img src="./images/hls_ilhabela_l8.png" alt="Plot of Sentinel-2 image obtained from merging NASA HLS collection and Sentinel-2 collection for date 2020-06-15 showing the island of Ilhabela in the Brazilian coast (source: authors)." width="100%" />
-<p class="caption">(\#fig:unnamed-chunk-36)Plot of Sentinel-2 image obtained from merging NASA HLS collection and Sentinel-2 collection for date 2020-06-15 showing the island of Ilhabela in the Brazilian coast (source: authors).</p>
+<p class="caption">(\#fig:hlsmerge)Plot of Sentinel-2 image obtained from merging NASA HLS collection and Sentinel-2 collection for date 2020-06-15 showing the island of Ilhabela in the Brazilian coast (source: authors).</p>
 </div>

 ## EO products from TERRASCOPE{-}